kng/satnogs_gr-satellites/README.md

 sudo chmod 0755 /usr/local/bin/satnogs-post /usr/local/bin/satnogs-pre /usr/local/bin/grsat-wrapper.sh /usr/local/bin/kiss_satnogs.py
 ````

-As of current version on the satnogs-flowgraphs 1.2.2 you will also need to replace the satnogs_bpsk.py in /usr/bin<br>
+As of current version on the satnogs-flowgraphs 1.2.2 or 1.3 you will also need to replace the satnogs_bpsk.py in /usr/bin<br>
+These absolutely have to match your installed versions, the change from 1.2 to 1.3 is incompatible with eachother.<br>
 Probably worth basing the change on a recent copy of the flowgraphs https://gitlab.com/librespacefoundation/satnogs/satnogs-flowgraphs/<br>
 Use the bpsk_udp.png as reference to make this change in newer versions.
 Check the diff between the original satnogs_bpsk.py and your newly generated one.<br>
 ````